adithyapaib/codesh/README.md

 # 🎫 CodeSH

-codesh is a codesharing platform that is API based using NodeJS for back-end, Express for servering and MongoDB as a Database, This is a serverless app that dosen't require a 24/7 running server.
+codesh is a codesharing platform 👨‍💻 that is API-based using NodeJS ⚛️ for back-end, Express 🚂 for servering and MongoDB 🗄 as a Database.
+This is a serverless app ☁️ that doesn't require a 24/7 running server.
+Share code snippets easily 💨, find code samples from others 👥, and build your dev portfolio! 📁 The future of codesharing is here! 🚀
 ## ⛲ Installation

 Install codesh with npm